 Hostas are one of the most popular garden plants for shade, and for good reason.
 They’re so easy to grow!
 With these gardening tips on Hosta care, planting and growing Hostas is a breeze.

-Hostas (also called Plaintain Lily or Funkia) are one of the most common plants in home gardens for a reason.
+Hostas (also called Plaintain Lilies or Funkia) are one of the most common plants in home gardens for a reason.

 They have lush foliage, are easy to grow, don’t require much maintenance, some have fragrant flowers, and they thrive in the shade.
 What’s not to love?